Compare CrashPlan Against Other Cloud-Based Backup Services

 When Mark’s computer was hacked and all his files maliciously encrypted by the CryptoLocker virus, it could’ve easily cost him his livelihood.

-But instead of losing all his files or being blackmailed for thousands, he got help and his backup restoration was initiated within 4 minutes.
+But instead of losing all his files or being blackmailed for thousands, he got help and started getting his files back within 4 minutes.

-Backup as many computers as you want.
-If you have more than 200 users in your business you’ll need our Enterprise product.
+Protect as many computers as you want.
 Adding computers is easily done through your dashboard and you can add them at any time.
+If you have more than 200 users in your business you’ll need our Enterprise backup solution.

 Can I add or remove computers?

 Yes!
 You can add or remove as many computers as you like whenever you want.
-Each new computer is an additional $10/month and your billing rate is automatically adjusted to accommodate the additional computers.
+Each new computer is an additional $9.99 USD/month (plus tax/fees) and your billing rate is automatically adjusted to accommodate the additional computers.

-What are the retention periods for backups and how many versions do you keep?
+What are the retention periods for files and how many versions do you keep?

 What happens if your file becomes corrupt?
 Or you want to return to an earlier version?
 No problem.
 You can restore any available file from a date and time you specify.